Keith Mitchell Partners With World Wide Technology as Golf Ambassador

 Mitchell proved to be a hardworking and dedicated competitor when he secured his PGA TOUR card in 2016.
 Just three years later in March 2019, Mitchell earned his first PGA TOUR victory at the Honda Classic, edging Brooks Koepka and Rickie Fowler by one stroke each, thanks to a 15-foot birdie putt on the final hole of the tournament.

-WWT's partnership with Mitchell complements the company's sponsorship of other professional golfers, including Billy Andrade, Graeme McDowell and Harold Varner III.
-WWT is also title sponsor of the World Wide Technology Championship at Mayakoba, as well as the APGA Tour's Pro Golf Association Player Development Program.
+WWT's partnership with Mitchell complements the company's partnership with the PGA TOUR as title sponsor of the World Wide Technology Championship at Mayakoba, as well as the APGA Tour's Pro Golf Association Player Development Program.

 About World Wide Technology